Climbing area Rotchnubel

 The 5 most important tips:

-• Learn belaying techniques and never let go of the brake rope when belaying.
+• Learn belaying technique and never release the brake rope while belaying

 Source: www.bfu.ch/de/ratgeber/felsklettern